Skip to content

 Why I Recommend Solo Guitars For Offset Kits

-Here’s why Solo Guitars stands out:
+Here’s where Solo Guitars stands out:

-• Cleaner routing and cavity work (important on offsets with larger pickguards)
+• Cleaner routing and cavity work

 WHO SHOULD BUILD AN OFFSET KIT?